Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

 In a demixing problem~\cite{mctr:12}, we observe a superposition of two structured vectors, and we aim to extract the two constituents from the mixture.
-More precisely, suppose that we measure a vector $\vct{z}_0 \in \R^d$ of the form
+More precisely, suppose that we have acquired a vector $\vct{z}_0 \in \R^d$ of the form

 where $\vct{x}_0, \vct{y}_0 \in \R^d$ are unknown and $\mtx{U} \in \R^{d \times d}$ is a known orthogonal matrix.
 If we wish to identify the pair $(\vct{x}_0, \vct{y}_0)$, we must assume that each component is structured to reduce the number of degrees of freedom.
 In addition, if the two types of structure are coherent (i.e., aligned with each other), it may be impossible to disentangle them, so it is expedient to include the matrix $\mtx{U}$ to model the relative orientation of the two constituent signals.